15 best cities for digital nomads

 The cost of living in Bali varies, depending on your lifestyle.
 Beach parties, mopeds and cocktails will all deplete your savings, or you can choose to live frugally.
 It's entirely possible to live cheaply or lavishly — the choice is yours.

 Finally, despite all the tourists and Instagrammers, Bali remains incredibly beautiful and inspirational.
 There are also other nearby islands and cities you can easily visit, making Bali a great home-base from which to explore so many exciting and unique places.

-Make sure to check out Worldpackers work exchange and volunteer programs in Indonesia!
+Check out Worldpackers work exchange programs in Indonesia!